-Degree: The 4-year BEng degree in Electrical Engineering can be followed at the UP, Wits, UKZN, US, UCT, UJ, NMMU, UNISA and NWU.
+Degree: The 4-year BEng degree in Electrical Engineering can be followed at the UP, Wits, UKZN, US, UCT, UJ and NWU.
 Theoretical lectures are supplemented by tutorial classes and practical sessions that mostly take place in the laboratory.

 Diploma: The 3-year N.Dip.
-Electrical Engineering can be obtained at a university of technology and is presented by the TUT, DUT, CUT and CPUT.
+Electrical Engineering can be obtained at NMMU, UNISA and all universities of technology - CPUT, CUT, DUT, MUT, TUT, VUT.
 These universities of technology now offer a degree in Engineering in collaboration with universities.
 The course is a minimum of 4 years’ study.

-FET College: A National Diploma in Engineering can be followed at the majority of FET Colleges, eg Cape Town, Flavius Mareka, Ekurhuleni West, KZN Coastal, Umgungundlovu, SW Gauteng and Northlink.
+TVET College: A National Diploma in Engineering can be followed at the majority of TVET Colleges, e.g Buffalo, Eastcape, Ekurhuleni West, Coastal KZN, Umgungundlovu, SW Gauteng and Northlink.